benhoyt/merovius.github.io/jekyll/_posts/2017-06-18-how-not-to-use-an-http-router.markdown

 #### Conclusion

-I hope I convinced you that routers *in and off itself* are harmful.
+I hope I convinced you that routers *in and of itself* are harmful.
 Pulling the routing into one component means that that component needs to encapsulate an awful lot of complexity, making it hard to debug.
 And as no single existing router will contain all the complicated cleverness you want to base your